siyelo/blog/source/_posts/2013-01-18-tl-dr-deploying-with-gitploy-use-metasploit-to-verify-rails-is-secured-and-applying-the-unix-philosophy-to-object-oriented-design.markdown

 ---
 layout: post
-title: "TL;DR: Deploying with Gitploy; Is your Rails Secured &amp; Applying the Unix Philosophy to Object-Oriented Design"
+title: "TL;DR: Deploying with Gitploy; Is your Rails Secured &amp; Applying the Unix Philosophy to OOD"
 date: 2013-01-18 13:36
 comments: true
 categories: weekly-roundup